LloydJanseVanRensburg/Node-MySQL-Tut/readme.md

 1. Clone Repo to local machine
 2. Navigate into project folder in terminal and run `npm install`
+3. Add in your own database details inside the `.env` file
-3. Once all is installed run `npm run dev` to start development server
+4. Once all is installed run `npm run dev` to start development server

 #### Packages used in this project